 Allergy Skin Prick Testing (OHIP COVERED)

-We test for environmental & food allergy.
+We test for environmental and food allergies for both pediatrics and adult patients.

 Penicillin Allergy Testing